marcusjoshm/pb_cap_analysis/README.md

 2. **Minimum Value**:
    - Uses minimum perimeter intensity as background
    - Simpler but may overestimate enrichment if minimum is anomalously low

+### Background Multiplication Factor

+The `--bg-factor` parameter allows fine-tuning of background subtraction:
+- **Values < 1.0** (e.g., 0.8): More conservative - reduces the background value before subtraction, resulting in lower enrichment scores
+- **Values = 1.0**: Default - uses the detected background value as-is
+- **Values > 1.0** (e.g., 1.2): More aggressive - increases the background value before subtraction, resulting in higher enrichment scores

+This is useful when you want to adjust for systematic over- or under-estimation of background.

+### Negative Value Handling

+After background subtraction, some particles may have negative enrichment values (particle intensity < background).
+In the output CSV:
+- **Negative values are replaced with empty cells**
+- This prevents misleading negative enrichment scores
+- Empty cells make it easy to identify particles where signal is below background
+- All other numeric and non-numeric values are preserved as-is

 ## Dependencies